EnergyMashupLab/NIST-CTS-Agents/docs/prerequisites.md

 <a id="apache-tomcat"></a>Apache Tomcat 9
 ----------------------
 **If you are using Spring Tools 4 with Maven you do not need to download Apache Tomcat 9.**
-Only download Apache Tomcat 9 if your are using the regular Eclipse IDE for development.
+Only download Apache Tomcat 9 if you're are using the regular Eclipse IDE for development.

 You can download Apache Tomcat 9 at [https://tomcat.apache.org/download-90.cgi](https://tomcat.apache.org/download-90.cgi).